PUP-MSC-Web-Development/FRONTEND-WORKSHOP/README.md

-# Frontend Workshop Labs
+# Frontend Workshop Labs Draft/Outline

 Welcome to the **Frontend Workshop Labs** repository!
 This repository contains hands-on exercises for learning the basics of frontend development using HTML, CSS, and JavaScript.

 Each section includes:
 - **Documentation**: Read through to understand key concepts.
 - **Exercises**: Practical activities to implement the concepts.
-- **Knowledge Check**: A quiz to reinforce your understanding (Microsoft Forms link provided).
+- **Knowledge Check**: A quiz to reinforce your understanding (Provided on the dropbox).

 ## Lab Topics